 8) When Transitioning to Solution Architect, Accept Nothing Less Than a Clear Operating Model, Documented Assumptions, and Epic Constraints

 Solution Architects struggle at ‘less sooner’ almost more than their developers.
-They want to skip to version 2 and 3 as the thought is they think the requirements won’t change.
+They want to skip to versions 2 and 3 as the thought is they think the requirements won’t change.
 Or tech won’t mature over time.
-They may even forget the perishable nature of the reason we’re doing less sooner MVPs in the first place.
+They may even forget the perishable nature of the reason we’re doing fewer sooner MVPs in the first place.
 Constrain their MVPs with documented assumptions, and even sit in on first MVP roadmaps with their tech leads to assure nothing is lost in translation or, worse yet, hijacked.

 9) Once a Month, Dig Into One Story to Watch for Underlying Translation Issues in Architecture Guidance

 As JW Marriott would check blueberries in one muffin to see if the whole batch was off, it is the same here.
-Pick an unguided a story coming in a future sprint or coming out of a current sprint.
+Pick an unguided story coming in a future sprint or coming out of a current sprint.
 Watch the grooming detail, test it out, and even look at the code.
 Is the team sticking to principles?
 Are they scope creeping?
 Are they losing discipline in quality?
 Use this as guidance for coaching sessions for your solution architect.

 Strategic Architect (Investment, Vision, Concept of Operations)

 10) This Level is Programmatic Transformation and Pre-investment– Not a Single Solution